 Chinese Restaurants in Vancouver

-Vancouver has some great Chinese food restaurants, including the following which are some of the best:
+Vancouver has some great Chinese Restaurants, including the following which are some of the best:

-• Dynasty Seafood – an upscale award-winning Chinese restaurant famous for its dim sum located at 777 West Broadway.
+- Dynasty Seafood – an upscale award-winning Chinese restaurant famous for its dim sum located at 777 West Broadway.
 Open for lunch and dinner every day, except for statutory holidays.
-The place offers free parking – just let their staff know your stall number.
+The place offers free parking – just let the restaurant’s staff know your stall number.

 Chinese New Year Events in Richmond